opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

    Here is Google's install guide for SDK http://developer.android.com/sdk/installing.html

-   .. note:: If you choose SDK packed into Windows installer then you should have installed 32-bit JRE.
-It does not needed for Android development but installer is x86 application and requires 32-bit Java runtime.
+   .. note:: If you choose SDK packed into Windows installer, then you should have 32-bit JRE installed.
+It is not needed for Android development, but installer is x86 application and requires 32-bit Java runtime.

-   .. note:: If you are running x64 version of Ubuntu Linux then you need ia32 shared libraries for use on amd64 and ia64 systems installed.
-You can install them with following command:
+   .. note:: If you are running x64 version of Ubuntu Linux, then you need ia32 shared libraries for use on amd64 and ia64 systems to be installed.
+You can install them with the following command:

       .. code-block:: bash